 In this page

-The aim of these requirements is to ensure that plant protection products (PPPs) are used correctly, and to minimise their risk to humans, wildlife and the environment.
+The aim of these requirements is to ensure that plant protection products (PPPs) are used correctly, and to minimise risks from their use to humans, wildlife and the environment.
 They apply to you if these products are used on your land.

 - Meet the conditions and rules on the product label, in the authorisation, permit or in any extension of use.